UMass Dartmouth Corsairs football: Mark Robichaud era (2007–2022)

 In 2007, UMass Dartmouth hired Mark Robichaud to be their next head coach, despite having no prior head coaching experience.
 In Robichaud's first season with the team they went 5–5.
 The team started 0–5, but after beating Nichols, 28–7, the team won five straight to finish at an even .500.
 Over the next ten years the team was consistently below average, reaching as high 6–4 in 2008 and as low as 0–10 in 2009 and 1–9 in 2012.

-In 2019, the Corsairs began the season with a 54–7 win over Alfred State and won their first four games of the season before falling to Framingham State 39–33.
-The team would drop another game to Bridgewater State 56–20 before winning their homecoming game against Worcester State 46–8.
-The team finished with a record of 7–3, their best since their last Bowl Game appearance in 2004 under Kavanaugh.
+In 2019, the Corsairs began the season with a 54–7 win over Alfred State and won their first four games of the season before falling to Framingham State 33–39.
+The team would drop another game to Bridgewater State 20–56 before winning their homecoming game against Worcester State 46–8.
+The team finished with a record of 7–3, their best since their last bowl game appearance in 2004 under Kavanaugh.
 In 2020, the season was cancelled due to the COVID-19 pandemic.

-In 2021, Robichaud and the Corsairs were back to their winning ways after a year off after the cancellation of the 2020 season.
-Compiling a record of 9–2 enroot to a New England Bowl appearance where the team faced Alfred State.
+In 2021, Robichaud and the Corsairs compiled a record of 9–2 en route to a New England Bowl appearance where the team faced Alfred State.
 The game ended in a 42–16 win for the Corsairs, their first bowl win since 2003.

-In 2022, Robichaud and the Corsairs compiled a 9–1 record on route to a playoff appearance and a MASCAC championship after beating Plymouth State 46–21 in Plymouth.
+In 2022, the team finished with a 9–1 record, a trip to the playoffs, and a MASCAC championship after beating Plymouth State 46–21 in Plymouth, New Hampshire.
 He was also given the Murray Lewis Award, given to an outstanding football coach who positively influenced the game of football.
 Robichaud was named as the BSN Coach of the Year.

-Under Robichaud, UMass Dartmouth has produced 49 all-conference selections, and in 2016 the MASCAC Offensive Player of the Year was junior running back Eddie Sheridan.
+Under Robichaud, UMass Dartmouth produced 49 all-conference selections, and in 2016 the MASCAC Offensive Player of the Year was junior running back Eddie Sheridan.

-On February 1, 2023, Robichaud announced his retirement, as he finished as the school's second all-time leader in coaching wins.
+On February 1, 2023, Robichaud announced his retirement; he finished as the school's second all-time leader in coaching wins.

 Josh Sylvester era (2023–present)

-On February 1 2023, following Robichaud's retirement, former Corsair offensive coordinator Josh Sylvester took over the position.
+On February 1, 2023, following Robichaud's retirement, former Corsair offensive coordinator Josh Sylvester took over the position.
+In his first season as head coach he led the team to a 9–1 regular season record and finished as conference co-champions alongside Bridgewater State and Western Connecticut.
+Following the season the Corsairs earned their second bid to the New England Bowl against Western New England, which they lost 37–7.

 Championships

 Conference championship

-UMass Dartmouth has won three championships, sharing one.
+UMass Dartmouth has won five championships, sharing two.